Worldwide Developers Conference

-The first ever WWDC was held in 1983, with the introduction of Apple Basic, but it was not until 2002 that Apple started using the conference as a major launchpad for new products.
+The first WWDC was held in 1983, with the introduction of Apple Basic, but it was not until 2002 that Apple started using the conference as a major launchpad for new products.
 Beginning in 1987, WWDC was held in Santa Clara.
 After 15 years in nearby San Jose, the conference moved to San Francisco, where it eventually became Apple's primary media event of the year and regularly sold out.
 WWDC returned to San Jose 13 years later.

-WWDC 2020 and WWDC 2021* were hosted as online-only conferences due to the COVID-19 pandemic.
-WWDC22 invited developers and press back into Steve Jobs theater for the first time in about three years despite the COVID-19 pandemic.
-Customers and consumers watched the event via an online live streams.
+WWDC 2020 and WWDC 2021 were hosted as online-only conferences due to the COVID-19 pandemic.
+WWDC 2022 invited developers and the press back to Apple Park for the first time in about three years despite the COVID-19 pandemic.
+Customers and consumers watched the event via online live streams.
 All of these events were hosted at Apple Park in Cupertino, California.
+WWDC 2023 and 2024 were held both online and in-person.
+The most recent conference, WWDC 2025, was held both online and in-person from June 9 to June 13, 2025.